jeromedockes/gclda/README.md

 For additional examples of how to use the code, please see the following scripts in the 'examples' subdirectory:

-- 'script_run_gclda.py': Illustrates how to build a dataset object from a version of the Neurosynth dataset, and then train a gcLDA model (using the dataset object and several hyper-parameter settings that get passed to the model constructor).
+- [script_run_gclda.py](examples/script_run_gclda.py): Illustrates how to build a dataset object from a version of the Neurosynth dataset, and then train a gcLDA model (using the dataset object and several hyper-parameter settings that get passed to the model constructor).
-- 'script_export_gclda_figs.py': Illustrates how to export model data and png files illustrating each topic from a trained gcLDA model object.
+- [script_export_gclda_figs.py](examples/script_export_gclda_figs.py): Illustrates how to export model data and png files illustrating each topic from a trained gcLDA model object.
-- 'script_predict_holdout_data.py': Illustrates how to compute the log-likelihood for a hold-out dataset.
+- [script_predict_holdout_data.py](examples/script_predict_holdout_data.py): Illustrates how to compute the log-likelihood for a hold-out dataset.

 Note that these scripts operate on the following version of the Neurosynth dataset: "2015Filtered2_TrnTst1P1", which is a training dataset from which a subset document data has been removed for testing (the test-data is in the dataset: "2015Filtered2_TrnTst1P2").
 The complete Neurosynth dataset, without any test-data removed, is the version labeled "2015Filtered2".

-Additional details about the gcLDA code, gcLDA hyper-parameter settings, and about these scripts are provided in the 'README.txt' in the 'documentation' subdirectory, as well as in the comments of the 'script_run_gclda.py' file.
+Additional details about the gcLDA code, gcLDA hyper-parameter settings, and about these scripts are provided in the [README.txt](documentation/README.txt) in the [documentation](documentation) subdirectory, as well as in the comments of the [script_run_gclda.py](examples/script_run_gclda.py) file.
 Note that all three models presented in the source paper ('no subregions', 'unconstrained subregions' and 'constrained subregions') can be trained by modifying the model hyper-parameters appropriately.

 ## Example results for trained models